Playstation 5 preorders and pricing | CNN Underscored

 Some of the launch titles confirmed for the PS5’s storied debut include Marvel’s Spider-Man: Miles Morales, Demon’s Souls, Fortnite, Astro’s Playroom, Sackboy: A Big Adventure and Destruction AllStars.
 Many of the games we’re looking forward to playing the most will be console exclusives, while others will be available for cross-gen play if you pick them up on PlayStation 4 and decide to move to the PlayStation 5.

 If you prefer the all-digital version that does not come with a way to play physical media, expect to pay $399.
 The regular version, which does include a disc drive, will run $499.
 The system will be available in the US, Japan, Canada, Mexico, Australia, New Zealand and South Korea on November 12.
 It’s set to debut on November 19 for the rest of the world.
+We’re expecting Amazon.com, GameStop, ABT Electronics and Walmart to begin preorders shortly.

 Of course, the system itself won’t arrive until November.
 In the meantime, you can still play to your heart’s content on the PlayStation 4.
 It’s also good to know that many PS4 titles will be supported on the PlayStation 5.
 The PlayStation 4 starts at $299.99 for the Slim and goes up to $399 for the Pro.

-Both versions of the console are allegedly going up for preorder at select retailers on Thursday, September 17, according to Sony.
+Both versions of the console are said to be up for preorder at select retailers on Thursday, September 17, according to Sony.
+Although, as linked above, Walmart has started preorders which quickly sold out.
+We’ll be doing our best to keep our list of retailers up to date.
 Currently, there’s no specific time for when preorders may go live.
 This will likely include the usual suspects: Amazon, GameStop, Best Buy and additional locations that typically sell video game consoles.
 However, these retailers do have holding pages, so we imagine you’ll simply need to navigate there to see if you can nab one of the systems for your own.

 Still, it will be prudent to keep an eye out on social media for preorder opportunities, as these consoles will likely go fast.
 If you don’t get one at first, be sure to keep checking back, as we don’t yet have any kind of idea for stock just yet, but we do know the PS5 will be a hot ticket item.